freckle/setup-platform-action/README.md

     stackctl-version:
     # The version of Stackctl to install.
 Do not include the `v` prefix here.
-    # The default will change over time, and is meant to be kept up with latest
+    # The default is to lookup the latest release.
-    # as best we can.
     #
     # Required: false
     # Default: ""